 - Mirror your corporate branding for enterprise deployments

-Yellowfin fully supports white label analytics as part of its embedded analytics suite, and many of our prospects ask us about why white labelling their analytics is so beneficial today.
+Yellowfin fully supports white label analytics as part of its embedded analytics suite, and many of our prospects ask us about why white labeling their analytics is so beneficial today.
 Below, we take a little more time to break down the top 5 key business benefits.

 Benefit #1 - A seamless and unified user experience